Straight Line is Safe

 Straight Line Reduces Reaction in Horses

 A straight line also assists in a situation where horses may spook.
-For instance, if a dog jumps out of the trees next a horse in the line, that horse and maybe the horse behind it will immediately react.
+For instance, if a dog jumps out of the trees next to a horse in the line, that horse and maybe the horse behind it will immediately react.
 The horses in front are least likely to react and the horses further behind will have a lesser reaction.
 If the horses are bunched together or side by side more horses will react more immediately.
 They may possibly bump into each other causing an issue that is much harder for an inexperienced rider to correct.
 It also puts that inexperienced rider in a position to see horses and riders in mayhem and they may not react due to stimulation overload.

 Straight Line Makes Horses More Comfortable